Skosulor/rcat/README.md

 ## Differences from cat

 * If show-ends and number-nonblank flags are set the '$' sign in blank lines will have the same line start as numbered lines.
-This shall be kept as an feature as it looks neater.
+This shall be kept as a feature as it looks neater.
 * When flag show-nonprinting flag (-v) is set, non-ascii characters are printed as '^?', and i just don't care about it enough to do a proper implementation